SiFTW/MitchellLabWebsite/content/post/lymit-2022-a-new-conference-on-studing-lymphoma-with-interdisciplinary-techniques/index.md

 date: 2022-01-19T15:43:26.016Z
 summary: ""
 draft: false
-featured: false
+featured: true
 authors: []
 hideNavBar: true
 title: LyMIT 2022 - Lymphoma with Interdisciplinary Techniques.
 subtitle: 10am Tuesday June 21st 2021 - University of Sussex
 image:
-  filename: savethedate2.png
+  filename: campus.jpg
   focal_point: Smart
   preview_only: false
+  caption: ""
 aliases:
   - /lymit2022
 ---
 ![](savethedate2.png)
-Lymphoid Malignancies with Interdisciplinary Techniques is a new conference focused on highlighting exciting novel research that uses interdisciplinary techniques to understand blood cancer.
+Lymphoid Malignancies with Interdisciplinary Techniques (LyMIT) is a new conference focused on highlighting exciting novel research that uses interdisciplinary techniques to understand blood cancer.
 The biological focus is on lymphocyte biology and malignancy, however the techniques are broad spanning computational biology, animal models, molecular techniques and everything in between.
 The meeting is organised by [the Mitchell Group](/) At Brighton and Sussex Medical School, the University of Sussex.
 We have lined up a diverse and exciting lineup of talks and there will be a poster session with prizes for the best poster presentations.

 We look forward to seeing you all in June!